ucan-wg/spec/README.md

 We want to especially recognize [Mark Miller] for his numerous contributions to the field of distributed auth, programming languages, and networked security writ large.

 <!-- Footnotes -->

+[^b58btc]: This choice retains compatability with common CID tools, and forces a canonical CID encoding unlike `base32`'s case-insensitivity.
 [^pcec]: To be precise, this is a [PC/EC][PACELC] system, which is a critical trade-off for many systems.
 UCAN can be used to model both PC/EC and PA/EL, but is most typically PC/EL.

 <!-- Internal Links -->